-CONCLUSIONS AND FUTURE WORK
+6. CONCLUSIONS AND FUTURE WORK

 Our goal is to develop automatic query expansion in order to provide conceptual retrieval.
 We have implemented an analysis technique which takes word order into account to automatically identify similar words from an untagged corpus.
 We extensively tested and tuned this technique on databases from the TIPSTER collection.
-Then, we investigated how to best make use of the similarity information during query expansion in a single database, coming up with a two-tiered approach which add all highly similar words and up to a small, fixed number of somewhat similar words.
-This approach was able to improve the query results on both the large, broad Wall Street Journal corpus and the small, specialized Cystic Fibrosis corpus.
-This work is currently being extended to multi-database collections, specifically the seven databases that comprise the TREC5 Category A collection.
-Initial results show that creating a similarity matrix for each of the sub-collections can dramatically improve performance (up to 23%), if the best similarity matrix for each query is selected for expansion.
-However, we have yet to develop an technique for identifying the most appropriate matrix for a given query a priori.
+Then, we investigated how to best make use of the similarity information during query expansion in a single database, coming up with a twotiered approach which add all highly similar words and up to a small, fixed number of somewhat similar words.
+This approach was able to improve the query results on both the large, broad Wall Street Journal corpus (7.6%) and the small, specialized Cystic Fibrosis corpus (6.7% - 28.5%).
+This work has been extended to multi-database collections, specifically the seven databases that comprise the TREC5 Category A collection.
+Our results show that creating a similarity matrix for each of the subcollections can improve performance (5 - 10%) when the similarity matrix for expanding each query is automatically selected.
+Techniques which examine the similarity matrices themselves work as well or better than other techniques and have the benefit of not requiring gueries to be run twice or having access to information about word frequencies in possibly remote databases.